-3.2 If a player’s handicap increases and is outside the limit of the competition, she must play off the maximum handicap in that competition.
+3.2 Once a player has entered a competition if their handicap increases and is outside the limit of the competition, they must play off the maximum handicap in that competition.
 If a player’s handicap reduces and is below the handicap range, she may stay in the competition but must play off her new handicap.

 3.3 Once the draw has been published players/teams should contact each other as soon as possible to arrange a date for the match.
 It is the joint responsibility of both players/teams to arrange a date for the match.
 Players should be mindful of their opponents travelling time together with work and/or school commitments.
 Players should be flexible when arranging dates and times and be prepared to play midweek or at a weekend.
 In instances where players cannot agree a date to play on the home course the Competition Organiser should be contacted and may rule that the match should be played at the away player(s) course.

 3.4 Matches should be completed on time.
 No extensions will be given.